Did you know that issues relating to tyres are a common reason for MOT failure?

 If the date code has worn away due to kerbing, for instance, then a major or minor defect may be recorded depending on the location of the tyre.

-Are There Pre-MOT Tyre Checks I Can Do Myself?
+What Tyre Checks Can I Do Myself?

 By regularly carrying out visual checks of your tyres and having damaged tyres replaced when necessary, you can ensure that your tyres are safe to drive on and that your vehicle performs and handles well.